IMAGE: When holding something precious, we resist letting go © Louise A. Shilton

 I was prepared to wait until my soulmate was ready to speak directly with me, but my soulmate completely freaked out before I could speak with her directly.
 I felt it—I knew it intuitively—and my then housemate told me so.
 In answer to my praying and asking for guidance about what I could do to get the information to her if it was appropriate to do so—if it was in her highest good—I had always received a “no” with respect to just writing it all in an email (it was too much to convey via such impersonal means).
 But at this time I was suddenly given permission to tell my then housemate.
 I knew enough about her at this stage to know that she believed in the eternal soul, as we had talked about this briefly before.
 I mustered the courage and steeled myself for a backlash—I told her I had something important to tell her on the morning of 26 April 2011, and we agreed to talk that evening after we were both home from work.

-That evening I went downstairs to see her and told her about her friend’s spirit being in contact with me.
+That evening I went downstairs to see her and told her about her friend's spirit being in contact with me.
 She jumped up angrily, but calmed down when I stood my ground and reiterated that it was the case.
 She said she needed a smoke, so we reconvened outside.
-I told her what I knew, and about how her friend’s spirit had first alerted me to her presence in my life months earlier, when I lived in a different city.
-She threw in some curve balls trying to throw me off, but I just stated my own experiences of this spirit’s contact, and told her about the confirmations of this spirit’s presence that I had received from other people.
+I told her what I knew, and about how Mandy's spirit had first alerted me to her presence in my life months earlier, when I lived in a different city.
+She threw in some curve balls trying to throw me off, but I just stated my own experiences of Mandy's contact, and told her about the confirmations of this spirit's presence that I had received from other people.
 I told her that I had some things documented in email correspondence with a woman in New Zealand, and that she was welcome to see these emails.
-I relayed that her friend’s passing was her path to open hearts and help awaken others, and that she wanted those who knew her to understand this—especially her soulmate, whom she loved very much.
-Importantly also, I relayed that her friend had not suffered any physical pain when she passed over—that her soul had already left her body and was flying high and free, and that she wanted people to be given some comfort in knowing this.
+I relayed that Mandy's passing was her path to open hearts and help awaken others, and that she wanted those who knew her to understand this—especially her soulmate, whom she loved very much.
+Importantly also, I relayed that Mandy had not suffered any physical pain when she passed over—that her soul had already left her body and was flying high and free, and that she wanted people to be given some comfort in knowing this.

 My housemate asked why her contact was with me as I did not know her friends before, so I shared that I understood I was part of the same soul group, and that my soul had agreed to be a messenger when she passed over.
 She knew it was true.
 She declared “That explains X's reaction to you!”
 She then said “You can’t be the one to tell her—she is completely freaked out by you!”
 I replied "I know.
 This is why I am being given permission to tell you now—I wasn't given permission to speak with you about this before.”

 I answered all her questions, and I offered for her to call upon me anytime she wanted.
-I thought I would be tested—I imagined being given an additional list of questions from herself and others for me to prove that my contact with this spirit was real.
+I thought I would be tested—I imagined being given an additional list of questions from herself and others for me to prove that Mandy's contact with me was real.
 But it never happened.
 Seven weeks later, she came to me extremely upset and asked for my help—she asked me to get information for her from my spirit guides, and I did so.
 But it had nothing to do with my soulmates—her friends.
 On delivering this information we hugged repeatedly and I thanked her for trusting me.
 Through tears she said “I do trust you Louise—I really do.”
 And I knew it was true—it was a beautiful moment of raw and honest vulnerability.
 But publicly she treated me like a leper.

 We were housemates for several more months, but these conversations were never spoken of again.